 1.2 To help job seekers enter the labour market and respond speedily to the recruitment needs of employers, the Labour Department (LD) organises employment promotion activities at various locations across the territory.
-A total of 18 large-scale job fairs and 960 district-based job fairs were organised in the year.
+A total of three large-scale job fairs, two online job fairs and 586 district-based job fairs were organised in the year.